Previous Noonan Award Recipients

 Corey Shemelya, EG10, EG13

-In 2018, Corey Shemelya was named assistant professor at the University of Massachusetts Lowell, working in the Raytheon UMass Lowell Research Institute (RURI) and the Print3ed Electronics Research Collaborative (PERC).
+In 2018, Corey Shemelya was named Assistant Professor at the University of Massachusetts Lowell, working in the Raytheon UMass Lowell Research Institute (RURI) and the Print3ed Electronics Research Collaborative (PERC).
 He was previously a research assistant professor and intelligence community postdoctoral fellow in the Department of Electrical Engineering at University of Texas at El Paso and the W. M. Keck Center for 3D Innovation.
 His research interests include metamaterials, infrared devices, nano-photonics, and sustainability.

-Corey earned his PhD in Electrical Engineering as a Greenough Endowed Fellow while working with Associate Professor Tom Vandervelde in the Renewable Energy and Applied Photonics Laboratories at Tufts University.
+Corey earned his PhD in Electrical Engineering as a Greenough Endowed Fellow while working with Professor Tom Vandervelde in the Renewable Energy and Applied Photonics Laboratories at Tufts University.
 His work has resulted in numerous publications and conference presentations.
 He was named the Edmond Optics Super Hero in 2012 and received a Dow Sustainability Award.